rickkobayashiphd/Data_Science_Portfolio/README.md

 # **Rick Kobayashi**
 **_"Welcome to my Data Science Portfolio.
 I'm an aspiring problem solver and a compassionate Data Scientist.
-I help people work."_**
+I help people do good work."_**

 ## Current Data Science Projects: An adventure in patience and understanding